Photographed in primary forest at Taman Negara, Pahang, Peninsular

 located from around 5 metres above the ground to much greater heights where

-the canopy is higher.
+the canopy allows.

 The species ranges from